Pharmacist from the United States

 You can begin to register for the CP3 program once you have submitted your pre-registration application, and received your eServices ID number.
 However your pre-registration must be completed and ELP requirements must be met before you can begin the SPT component of the CP3 program.

-You're now a fully registered pharmacist.
+You are now a Full Pharmacist.
 The College will send you a confirmation notice and issue a certificate of registration.
 You may access your registration card through eServices.
 Registration must be renewed annually.
 You will receive an email reminder six weeks before your renewal deadline.